-These projects will be fellow driven, i.e. through work primarily done at STIAS by invited fellows who are resident at the Institute for varying periods of time.
-Each theme will be developed and managed by a core group of STIAS fellows who commit to spending time at STIAS on an annual (or biennial) basis for 3-5 years, and who will be supported to convene workshops or conferences at STIAS, direct and conduct limited research elsewhere in support of the project goals, and also nominate fellows or short term visiting scholars who will be considered for joining the core group from time to time.
+These projects are fellow driven, i.e. through work primarily done at STIAS by invited fellows who are resident at the Institute for varying periods of time.
+Each theme is developed and managed by a core group of STIAS fellows who commit to spending time at STIAS on an annual (or biennial) basis for 3-5 years, and who are supported to convene workshops or conferences at STIAS, direct and conduct limited research elsewhere in support of the project goals, and also nominate fellows or short term visiting scholars who are considered for joining the core group from time to time.

 In order to give scholars the opportunity to participate in these long term themes, STIAS invites proposals for research projects on the various themes according to the guidelines provided under Application to the STIAS Programme.

 The themes are: